 Best Documentary Series Script

-A Documentary Series Script is crafted specifically for television or streaming as opposed to the cinema and has a running time of no less than 52 or more than 60 minutes including all the credits.
+A Documentary Series Script is crafted specifically for television or streaming as opposed to the cinema and has a minimum of 2 episodes.
+If it is an unproduced work, the pilot episode must be submitted

 Best Stage Play Script